-The official program begins in February 2022, ending with the calendar year.
+The official program begins in September 2023, ending with the academic year.
 However, Fellows are welcome to stay on until their projects are complete.

 The program itself follows three modules, the first being an introductory and brainstorming component, the second being a development and implementation phase, and the last being a critical reflection (and commendation!).

 A general outline of the program is below: